288 pages | 6 x 9 | 45 illus.

 The essays in this volume celebrate the legacy of Bernard Wailes by highlighting the contribution of the European archaeological record to our understanding of the emergence of social complexity.
 They provide case studies in how ancient Europe can inform anthropological archaeology.
 Not only do they illuminate key research topics, they also invite archaeologists working in other parts of the world to consider comparisons to ancient Europe as they construct models for cultural development for their regions.
 Although there is a substantial corpus of literature on European prehistoric and medieval archaeology, we do not know of a comparable volume that explicitly focuses on the contribution that the study of ancient Europe can make to anthropological archaeology.

-Pam J. Crabtree is Associate Professor of Anthropology at New York University.
+Pam J. Crabtree is Professor of Anthropology at New York University.
 Peter Bogucki is Associate Dean for Undergraduate Affairs at the School of Engineering and Applied Science at Princeton University.